massimoaria/pubmedR/README.md

 - "total_counts".
 It is an integer object indicating the total number of records matching the query (stored in the "query_translation" object").

+### From the xml-structured object to a "classical" data frame

-Finally, we transform the xml-structured object D into a data frame, with cases corresponding to documents and variables to Field Tags as used in the  \href{https://CRAN.R-project.org/package=bibliometrix}{bibliometrix R package}.
+Finally, we transform the xml-structured object D into a data frame, with cases corresponding to documents and variables to Field Tags as used in the bibliometrix R package (https://CRAN.R-project.org/package=bibliometrix, https://bibliometrix.org/, https://github.com/massimoaria/bibliometrix).

 ``` r
 M <- pmApi2df(D)